orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 Holds pending transactions until added to a block, and keeps committed transactions for a time window to avoid duplication.
 Proposes transactions for new blocks and validates proposals by other nodes.

-Currently a single instance per virtual chain per node.
+Currently, each node has a single instance of a Transaction Pool per virtual chain per node.

 #### Interacts with services

 * `VirtualMachine` - Uses it to perform pre order checks on transactions (like subscription is valid).
-* `PublicApi` - Notifies it when transactions it's the gateway for have completed.
+* `PublicApi` - Notifies it about committed transactions.
 * `Gossip` - Uses it to communicate with other nodes.

 &nbsp;
 ## `Data Structures`

 #### Pending transaction pool
-* Holds transactions until they are added to a block and helps preventing transaction duplication.
+* Holds transactions until they are added to a block and helps to prevent transaction duplication.
 * Needs to support efficient query by `txhash`.
 * Needs to be sorted by time to allow preparing block proposals according to policy.
 * Associates every transaction with the node id (public key) of the gateway that added it to the network.